CleverRaven/Cataclysm-DDA/doc/SIDEBAR_MOD.md

 ```

 The total number of possible graphs is the same in each case, so both have the same resolution.

-## `var_max`

-Using "graph" style widgets, usually you should provide a "var_max" value (integer) with the maximum
-typical value of "var" that will ever be rendered.

-Some "var" fields such as "stamina", or "hp_bp" (hit points for body part) have a known maximum, but
-others like character stats, move speed, or encumbrance have no predefined cap - for these you can
-provide an explicit "var_max" that indicates where the top / full point of the graph is.

-This helps the graph widget know whether it needs to show values up to 10000 (like stamina) or only
-up to 100 or 200 (like focus).
-If a var usually varies within a range `[low, high]`, select a
-"var_max" greater than `high` to be sure the normal variance is captured in the graph's range.

 ## `direction`